-Class Schedule and Makeup Work: Class hours are Monday through Friday from 8:30 a.m. to 4:00 p.m.
+Class Schedule and Makeup Work: Class hours are Monday through Friday from 8:30 am to 4:00 pm.
 This program is considered a clock hour program; therefore, attendance is mandatory in order for a student to progress and meet program requirements.
 If a student should miss class, makeup work is mandatory and is scheduled outside of the regularly scheduled class day, as indicated above.
-The quarterly sequence listed below is subject to change.